sarkonovich/Alexa-Hue/README.md

 ######Installing the Server
 Okay, now we're done with the "cloud" side of things.
 We need to set things up on your local network.
-First, [download the .zip file](https://github.com/sarkonovich/Alexa-Hue/archive/master.zip) of this repo, and unzip it in a folder that's easy to get to.

 There are two ways to set the server up.
 If you're running the server on Windows or OSX, the easiest way to get up and running is with a Docker containter.
 (Thanks to [jpeffer](https://hub.docker.com/r/jpeffer/docker-alexa-hue/) for the work on Windows and OSX!
 The container includes the correct version of Ruby and everything required to get the server talking to your skill.